ShubhamAggarwal6105/Zen.py/README.md

 # Requirements:
 1. The core text-based algorithm needs a Python 3.x install; no modules / external dependencies are needed.
-2. The Interface version needs [Pygame (2.x)](https://www.pygame.org/wiki/about) and [threading](https://docs.python.org/3/library/threading.html).
+2. The Interface version needs [Pygame (2.x)](https://www.pygame.org/wiki/about), [threading](https://docs.python.org/3/library/threading.html), [time](https://docs.python.org/3/library/time.html).

 # The Interface:
 It uses Pygame to render the sudoku board as a 9x9 grid.
 The cells can be interacted with, by clicking on them, and clicking 1-9 on the keyboard, that changes value of that particular cell.
 The "Solve" button runs the core algorithm whilst keeping the window up, and "Clear Board" does what it says, verbatim.

 # Efficiency:
-The algorithm has treads away from a traditional approach to solving the sudoku boards.
+The algorithm steps a bit away from a traditional approach to solving the sudoku boards.
 It is faster than isolated Backtracking for positions where a unique solution exists.

 # How the Algorithm works:
 1) It stores a 2D array of all possible elements that can be filled in a cell according to sudoku rules.